This article has links to products and services we love, which we may make commission from.

 The boardwalk also leads to Fanabe Beach, which has many lively beach bars.

-The sea is swimmable, and while the stretch out to the buoy is relatively easy, the swim back can get tiring, so be aware of your abilities before attempting.
+The sea is swimmable, and while stretching out to the buoy is relatively easy, the swim back can get tiring, so be aware of your abilities before attempting.

-You’ll find disabled access and support station located at Torviscas.
+You’ll find a disabled access and support station located at Torviscas.

 Lifeguards man it.